Add this page to your book

 - ReadHoldingRegisters = 3

 Note that there is no difference between function code 3 and 4.

-|0x01||IllegalFunction||The requested function is not supported|
+|0x01||IllegalFunction||The requested function is not supported.|

-|0x02||IllegalDataAddress||The unid it is available, but one or more of the requested register(s) do not exist|
+|0x02||IllegalDataAddress||The requested Unit-ID is available, but one or more of the requested register(s) does not exist.|

 |0x03||IllegalDataValue||The requested quantity of registers is invalid.
-See the modbus specs, http://www.modbus.org/specs.php, for the limits per function code|
+See the modbus specs, http://www.modbus.org/specs.php, for the limits per function code.|

-|0x0A||GatewayPathUnavailable||Unit id is defined in the mapping list, but there is no device found on the mapped port. double check the unit id mapping list in the excel sheet, and make sure that the device is properly connected to the CCGX, switched on, and that its data is available on the CCGX display.|
+|0x0A||GatewayPathUnavailable||The requested Unit-ID is defined in the mapping list, but there is no device found on the mapped port.
+Double check the Unit-ID mapping list in the excel sheet, and make sure that the device is properly connected to the GX device, switched on, and that its data is available on the GX device display.|

-|0x0B||GatewayTargetDeviceFailedToRespond||Requested unit id not found in the mapping list, double check the unit id mapping list in the excel sheet|
+|0x0B||GatewayTargetDeviceFailedToRespond||Requested Unit-ID not found in the mapping list.
+Double check the Unit-ID mapping list in the excel sheet.|